Mount Lawley Senior High School

-Mount Lawley Senior High School is a public co-educational high day school in the City of Stirling, located in Mount Lawley, a northern suburb of Perth, Western Australia.
+Mount Lawley Senior High School is a public co-educational high school in the City of Stirling, located in Mount Lawley, a northern suburb of Perth, Western Australia.
 The school consists of three separate sub-schools: Middle School for Years 7 and 8, Upper School for Years 9 and 10 and Senior School for Years 11 and 12.

 House system

 Mount Lawley has four houses, named after notable Western Australians: Hackett (green), Forrest (red), Murdoch (blue) and O'Connor (yellow).